Representation Engineering: A Top-Down Approach to AI Transparency

 The highly general capabilities of LLMs have also enabled studying the emergence of deception in LLMs, either of an intentional nature through repeating misconceptions \citet{truthfulqa}, or unintentional nature through hallucinations \citep{maynez-etal-2020-faithfulness, sep-lying-definition}. \citet{burns2022discovering} identify representations of truthfulness in LLMs by enforcing logical consistency properties, demonstrating that models often know the true answer even when they generate incorrect outputs. \citet{azaria2023internal} train classifiers on LLM hidden layers to identify the truthfulness of a statement, which could be applied to hallucinations. \citet{li2023inferencetime} focus on directions that have a causal influence on model outputs, using activation editing to increase the truthfulness of generations.
 Activation editing has also been used to steer model outputs towards other concepts.
 In the culmination of a series of blog posts \citep{turner2023understanding, turner2023behavioural, turner2023maze, turner2023steering}, \citep{turner2023activation} proposed ActAdd, which uses difference vectors between activations on an individual stimuli to capture representations of a concept.
+Similar approaches have been used in the context of red-teaming and reducing sycophancy \citep{rimsky2023red, rimsky2023reducing, rimsky2023modulating}.
 In the setting of game-playing, \citet{li2023emergent} demonstrated how activations encode a model's understanding of the board game Othello, and how they could be edited to counterfactually change the model's behavior.
 In the linear probing literature, \citet{elazar2021amnesic} demonstrate how projecting out supervised linear probe directions can reduce performance on selected tasks.
 Building on this line of work, we propose improved representation engineering methods and demonstrate their broad applicability to various safety-relevant problems.